Tucson Travel Guide

 Downtown Tucsan © Metropolitan Tucson Convention and Visitors Bureau

 With a dramatic setting in the Sonora Desert, surrounded by a ring of mountain ranges with the Santa Catalina Mountains as a backdrop, Tucson is the fastest-growing resort city in the country and one of the most attractive holiday destinations in Arizona.
-Combining the amenities of a modern metropolis and a small-town atmosphere, its constant sunshine and dry desert air, makes Tucson a city that takes advantage of its beautiful desert setting as a popular health resort.
+Combining the amenities of a modern metropolis and a small-town atmosphere, and blessed with almost constant sunshine and dry desert air, Tucson is a city that takes advantage of its beautiful desert setting as a popular health resort.
 Its proximity to the Mexican border is evident in its architecture and cuisine, and a long history that has left the city with a dynamic legacy of Spanish, Mexican, American and traditional Native American influences.

 Become our Tucson Travel Expert